myry07/4G-remote-control-car/README.md

 ### Power Management

+- Battery charging and discharging management is implemented using the **IP5306**.
 - Two **load switch ICs** are used to implement both **hardware and software power control**
 - Power to the **ASRPRO** and **4G module** can be completely shut down when not in use, reducing power consumption